ga4gh-discovery/data-connect/README.md

 ### Google Sheets implementation
 A Google Sheets spreadsheet can also be exposed via the tables API via the sheets adapter, located [here](https://github.com/DNAstack/ga4gh-search-adapter-google-sheets).

-## Contributing
+## How to contribute

 The GA4GH is an open community that strives for inclusivity.
+Guidelines for contributing to this repository are listed in [CONTRIBUTING.md](CONTRIBUTING.md).
 Teleconferences and corresponding [meeting minutes](https://docs.google.com/document/d/1sG--PPVlVWb1-_ZN7cHta79uU9tU2y-17U11PYzvMu8/edit#heading=h.lwhinfkfmlx4) are open to the public.
 To learn how to contribute to this effort, please email Rishi Nag ([rishi.nag@ga4gh.org](mailto:rishi.nag@ga4gh.org)).

+## How to notify GA4GH of potential security flaws

+Please send an email to security-notification@ga4gh.org.